 Graduation

-The Graduation Unit is responsible for evaluating academic qualifications upon a student’s application for graduation, awarding CSUDH degrees and certificates, and assisting with duplicate diploma requests.
 For questions about your eligibility for a degree, what courses to take to meet your academic plan, or other similar questions, you must speak with an academic advisor in the Student Success Center in the College your major is in.
-Visit csudh.edu/uac.
+Please visit csudh.edu/uac to find more information about the Student Success Centers.

 Graduation Application & Deadline